jundalisay/sp/content/en/research/galen/natural/book-1/chapter-06.md

 Thus the special alterative faculties in each animal are of the same number as the elementary parts.

-The activities must necessarily correspond each to one of the special parts, just as each part has its special use—for example, those ducts which extend from the kidneys into the bladder, and which are called ureters; for these are not arteries, since they do not pulsate nor do they consist of two coats; and they are not veins, since they neither contain blood, nor do their coats in any way resemble those of veins; from nerves they differ still more than from the structures mentioned.
+The activities must necessarily correspond each to one of the special parts, just as each part has its special use.

+Examples are those ducts which extend from the kidneys into the bladder, and which are called ureters.

+These are not arteries, since they do not pulsate nor do they consist of two coats.

+They are not veins, since they neither contain blood, nor do their coats in any way resemble those of veins; from nerves they differ still more than from the structures mentioned.

 What are they?